India-INvenTree/inventree.github.io/docs/index.markdown

 ---

 <div align="center">
-**Where** are India's trees?
+<strong>Where</strong> are India's trees?<br>

-**How are they changing** over time?
+<strong>How are they changing</strong> over time?<br>

-**Who is publishing** information on these?
+<strong>Who is publishing</strong> information on these?
 </div>

 ## Why

-Over the last few decades, Indian researchers have published over 300 papers using data from tree inventories across a large range of ecosystems.
+Over the last few decades, Indian researchers have published *over 400 papers* using data from tree inventories across a large range of ecosystems.
 Even more data languishes in the unpublished literature, such as environment impact assessment reports and masters’ theses.

-These data have often been collected using standard methodologies and collectively span large space and time ranges.
+These data have often been collected **using standard methodologies** and collectively span large space and time ranges.
 When synthesised, they can provide strong baselines and unmatched insights into India’s ecosystems, beyond the constraints that limit primary ecological data collection.

-Widening access to these data, we want to identify gaps and offer broad-scale insights for future forest conservation, management and restoration.
+**Widening access to these data**, we want to identify gaps and offer broad-scale insights for future forest conservation, management and restoration.